j1mc/chicagolug-website/README.md

-The Chicaggo GNU/Linux User Group Website
+The Chicago GNU/Linux User Group Website
 ===============================================

 A very simple database-free website using the [Flask microframework](http://flask.pocoo.org).